-During your nadir, the period of time beginning 7-12 days after you finish each chemotherapy dose-and possibly lasting up to one week-is when you may be at the greatest risk for infection.
+During your nadir, the period of time beginning 7-12 days after you finish each chemotherapy dose-and possibly lasting for 5-7 days-is when you may be at the greatest risk for infection.

 During this time you should consider avoiding gardening.
 At other times during your cancer treatment, gardening is a good way to get outside for some fresh air.
 Many people find gardening relaxing and enjoyable.